 55 West Chestnut has a mix of studio, one- and two-bedroom, one-bath apartments.

-Floor plans are accessible online.
+Floor plans and near real-time availability are online.

 The apartments are among the smallest in a contemporary building in the area: two-bedrooms encompass 724 square feet, one-bedrooms 578 to 601 square feet, and studios span 424 square feet.
 Closet space is limited in the larger of the one-bedroom plans.